Complex-Valued 2D Gaussian Representation for Computer-Generated Holography: Evaluation

 \section{Evaluation}

 In this section, we conduct a comprehensive evaluation of our method against baselines.
 We use the first $50$ images from DIV2K~\cite{Timofte_2017_CVPR_Workshops} dataset as the test set; for each method, training and evaluation are performed at a resolution of $3 \times 1024 \times 640$ ($L = 2$).
-We report mean PSNR, SSIM, and LPIPS~\cite{zhang2019LPIPS}, averaged over both test images and across planes, together with parameter counts, peak VRAM usage, and training time.
-For results of training progression, varying depth-plane, and varying propagation distances, please refer to Supplementary~\refSupSec{training_vis_steps},~\refSupSecShort{depth_planes}, and~\refSupSecShort{different_Z}.
+We report mean PSNR, SSIM, and LPIPS~\cite{zhang2019LPIPS}, averaged over across planes, together with parameter counts, peak VRAM usage, and training time.
+For results of training progression, varying depth-plane, and varying propagation distances, please refer to Suppl~\refSupSec{training_vis_steps},~\refSupSecShort{depth_planes}, and~\refSupSecShort{different_Z}.